-We posted this eCard on our Facebook page a few weeks ago, and it got me thinking, mainly about how true it is.
-I decided to consult the teachers in my life to verify this truth (or dispel it) and get their thoughts on the best ways to show appreciation to a teacher before school’s out for summer.
+We posted this eCard on our Facebook Page, and it got me thinking about how true the statement is.
+I decided to consult the teachers in my life to verify this truth (or dispel it) and get their thoughts on the best ways to show appreciation to a teacher before school’s out for summer, or during the holidays.

 It’s tempting to turn to Pinterest for inspiration, but it turns out that can sometimes be a big no-no. Exactly how many crayon wreaths should a person own anyway?